stainless-api/upload-openapi-spec-action/README.md

 - `secrets.README_TOKEN`: Your API token for readme.com.
 Only sent to ReadMe's servers.
 - `secrets.README_DEFINITION_ID`: According to [ReadMe's documentation](https://docs.readme.com/docs/openapi#re-syncing-an-openapi-document),
   this can be obtained by "clicking edit on the API definition on your project API definitions page".
 Only sent to ReadMe's servers.

+Remember to set the `redameio/rdme` ref version to the latest stable available.
+You can check the versioning of readmeio's github action [here](https://github.com/marketplace/actions/rdme-sync-to-readme).

 ## Usage with Mintlify for docs with example snippets